fortedigital/EpiServer.AzureSearch/README.md

 }
 ```

 Now, we have to setup search to make use of new document and document builder.
-In order to do so, just change set your types as a generic parameters in **Startup** file.
+In order to do so, just set your types as a generic parameters in startup class.

 _Step 1._
 ```c#